Good to know!

 Do I need insurance during my research stay?

-Health insurance is compulsory for a stay in Germany.
+Health insurance is mandatory for a stay in Germany.
 The insurance must cover the entire period of your stay.
-Depending on the length of your stay and your personal needs, it may be advisable for you to obtain travel health insurance or insurance with more comprehensive coverage.
+Please read the information under Travel preparations.

 Can I use my health insurance from another EU country in Germany?